-To accommodate the blending of newer 80 channel narrowband UHF radios with the original 40 channel wideband radios, your radio has been fitted with two user selectable receiver bandwidth filters.
-While the use of either filter will provide superb receive audio, selecting the wideband filter while on channels 1-40 will further increase your receiver's tolerance to older 40 channel wideband radios that might otherwise sound over-modulated or mildly distorted.
-Select the narrowband filter to improve the selectivity of the receiver to provide greater resistance to interference from older 40 channel wideband radios operating on adjacent channels.
+To accommodate the blending of the newer narrowband UHF CB 80 channel plan with the original 40 channel wideband system, your radio is fitted with two user-selectable receiver bandwidth filters.
+While either of these will provide superb receive audio, selecting the wide filter will further increase the tolerance of the receiver to 40 channel wideband radios that might otherwise sound overmodulated or slightly off frequency on channels 1 - 40.
+Selecting the narrow receive filter will increase the selectivity of the radio to strong interfering signals from adjacent channels.

-To select the desired filter

-- 1. Press and hold MENU to enter the menu. - Press MENU repeatedly until 'NBFLT' (Narrowband Filter) or 'WBFLT' (Wideband Filter) is displayed. - 3.
-Rotate the Channel control (or press ▲ or ▼ keys) to make the desired selection.
+To select the desired filter, press and hold the MENU key to enter the menu, then press the MENU key repeatedly until NBFLT (Narrowband Filter) or WBFLT (Wideband Filter) is displayed.
+Rotate the Channel control left or right to make the desired selection